 As of September 1, 2013 I was appointed to a three-year term on the Statewide Consumer Advisory Board (SWCAB) of the Massachusetts Department of Public Health, Office of HIV/AIDS.
 Prior to that, I served on the Board of Trustees at the AIDS Foundation of Western Massachusetts (AFWM).
 I first became involved with AFWM in 2008 as a recipient of their emergency financial assistance program (EmFAR).
 I have since received AFWM’s Community Activist Recognition Award, and founded and co-facilitate Living Positive, the areas only peer-led support for men living with HIV/AIDS.

 I am proud to be a voice of my home community, western Massachusetts.
 I am excited for the new platform on the SWCAB to continue OpenlyPOZ’s mission to empower and support my peers living positive, as well as others affected by HIV/AIDS, through sharing my personal stories and experiences of clearing HIV/AIDS and life’s hurdles R⁴ style—sometimes struggling, sometimes succeeding—as I join the Massachusetts SWCAB family.
 As an openly gay, HIV-positive individual and HIV/AIDS activist, blogger and educator I believe that by putting a face to HIV, we can lessen stigma and make sure silent voices are heard.
-It is my hope that through launching www.openlypoz.com and sharing my personal stories and experiences of living positive for twenty years and counting, I can pay it forward to the HIV/AIDS community by an increased awareness of HIV/AIDS and responsiveness to those infected or affected right here at home, locally and statewide.
+It is my hope that through launching www.openlypoz.com and sharing my personal stories and experiences of living positive for twenty-one years and counting, I can pay it forward to the HIV/AIDS community by an increased awareness of HIV/AIDS and responsiveness to those infected or affected right here at home, locally and statewide.